Skip Navigation

 • Participate in campaigns

-There next deadline to apply for the DefaultVeg Internship is February 21, 2025.
+There next deadline to apply for the DefaultVeg Internship Program is May 1, 2025.
 Upon joining, participants can anticipate receiving guided actions, beneficial resources, on-going training sessions, open office hours for individualized support, and a $500 Program Grant, for completion of the projects.

 Join these inspiring students who are creating a resilient food norm on their campuses.